 15 Streets with Article 4 Directions

-We also found a RBC reference to the A4D applied to; 23-31 Junction Road: Attractive late Victorian terrace.
+We also discovered on a Reading Museum file a RBC reference to the A4D applied to; 23-31 Junction Road: Attractive late Victorian terrace.
 Original front dormers.
 Slate roof.
 Half hipped ends.
 Period railings on low brick wall, but 23 and 29 missing for parking access.
 Good example of a patterned brickwork terrace.
 Protected by an Article 4 Direction dated January 1988.”
 This clarifies that the original dormers and the railings are also covered by the A4D.

 What restrictions are applied to the properties in the above streets?